 48. SHOP AT CHATUCHAK WEEKEND MARKET IN BANGKOK

 The Chatuchak Weekend Market is the largest market in Thailand and arguably the largest market in the World.

-The market counts more than 15,000 market shops and stalls and covers the area of 35 acres.
+The market counts more than 15,000 market shops and stalls and covers an area of 35 acres.

 Every weekend more than 200.000 visitors visit the market.
-This shopping mecca is a bargaining paradise where you can buy almost anything: from souvenirs, books, clothing, antiques, crafts, arts, to foods, pets and more.
+This shopping mecca is a bargaining paradise where you can buy almost anything: from souvenirs, books, clothing, antiques, crafts, and arts, to foods, pets, and more.
 And, you can buy everything there for the cheapest price in Bangkok.

-If you would like to explore Chatuchak Weekend Market with a local guide, consider taking Bangkok Private Guided & Self- Tailored Tour.
+If you would like to explore Chatuchak Weekend Market with a local guide, consider taking Bangkok: Chatuchak Weekend Market & Floating Market Tour.

 49. WATCH A LADYBOY SHOW

 Watching a ladyboy show is one of the most unique things to do in Thailand.

 If you would like to watch a unique and world-class show in Thailand, I suggest heading to the Calypso Cabaret at Asiatique The Riverfront in Bangkok.
 The Calypso Cabaret is a glamorous Broadway-style cabaret with first-class performers.
 Shows at the Calypso are quite often sold out, so bear in mind you might need to book your Calypso Cabaret Show ticket in advance.

 The Calypso Cabaret is a must-see in Thailand!